concordion/concordion-website/cubano/framework.md

     priority: 0.7
 ---

+Cubano is a test automation framework written in Java that provides a structure for developing acceptance and regression tests so your team can hit the ground running and not have to waste time needlessly building and maintaining your own framework.

-The test automation framework is a Java based tool that provides a framework for writing living documentation that can drive the system under test - whether that system runs in a browser or is a service.
+While Cubano can be used to write standard JUnit and TestNG tests, the real power comes when when you use it's integration with Concordion to create beautiful living documentation that can drive the system under test - whether that system runs in a browser, service or device.

 # Core Third Party Components